-Current literature suggests that high busulfan area under the plasma concentration verses time curve (AUC) values (greater than 1,500 μM•min) may be associated with an increased risk of developing HVOD.
-Patients who have received prior radiation therapy, greater than or equal to three cycles of the proposed risk of developing HVOD. chemotherapy, or a prior progenitor cell transplant may be at an increased risk of developing HVOD with the recommended busulfan injection dose and regimen.
-Based on clinical examination and laboratory findings, HVOD was diagnosed in 8% (5/61) of patients treated with busulfan injection in iadoratory indings, HVOD was diagnosed in 8% (5/b1) of patients treated with dustural nijection in the setting of allogeneic transplantation, was fatal in 2/5 cases (40%), and yielded an overall mortality from HVOD in the entire study population of 2/61 (3%).
-Three of the five patients diagnosed with HVOD were retrospectively found to meet the Jones' criteria.
-The incidence of HVOD reported in the literature from the randomized, controlled trials was 7.7% to 12% [see Clinical Studies (14)].
-Monitor serum transaminases, alkaline phosphatase, and bilirubin daily through BMT Day +28 to detect hepatotoxicity, which may herald the onset of HVOD [see Patient Counseling Information (17)].
+Current literature suggests that high busulfan area under the plasma concentration verses time curve (AUC) values (greater than 1,500 μN+min) may be associated with an increased risk of developing HVDD.
+Patients who have received prior radiation therapy, greater than or equal to three cycles of chemotherapy, or a prior progenitor cell transplant may be at an increased risk of developing HVDD with the recommended busulfan injection dose and regimen.
+Based on clinical examination and laboratory findings, HVDD was diagnosed in 8% (5/61) of patients treated with busulfan injection in laboratory indings, HVDL was diagnosed in 8% (s/s1) or patients treated with busulfain injection in the setting of allogeneic transplantation, was fatal in 2/5 cases (40%), and yielded an overall mortality from HVDD in the entire study population of 2/61 (3%).
+Three of the five patients diagnosed with HVDD were retrospectively found to meet the Jones' criteria.
+The incidence of HVDD reported in the literature from the randomized, controlled trials was 7.7% to 12% [see Clinical Studies (14)].
+Monitor serum transaminases, alkaline phosphatase, and bilirubin daily through BMT Day +28 to detect hepatotoxicity, which may herald the onset of HVDD.

-data.
+5.4 Embryo-fetal Toxicity Busulfan injection can cause fetal harm when administered to a pregnant woman based on animal data.
 Busulfan was teratogenic in mice, rats, and rabbits.
 The solvent, DMA, may also cause fetal harm when administered to a pregnant woman based on findings in animals.
 Advise pregnant women of the potential risk to a fetus.
-Advise females and males of reproductive potential to use effective
+Advise females and males of reproductive potential to use effective contraception during and after treatment with busulfan injection [see Use in Specific Populations (8.1, not precise to the production of the potential to the set of the productive potential to use effective contraception during and after treatment with busulfan injection [see Use in Specific Populations (8.1, not precise to the productive potential to use effective contraception during and after treatment with busulfan injection [see Use in Specific Populations (8.1, not precise to the preci

-5.5 Cardiac Tamponade Cardiac tamponade has been reported in pediatric patients with thalassemia (8/400 or 2% in one series) who received high doses of oral busulfan and cyclophosphamide as the preparatory regimen for hematopoietic progenitor cell transplantation.
+5.3 Cardiac tamporade Cardiac tamporade has been reported in pediatric patients with thalassemia (8/400 or 2% in one series) who received high doses of oral busulfan and cyclophosphamide as the preparatory regimen for hematopoietic progenitor cell transplantation.
 Six of the eight children died and two were saved by rapid pericardiocentesis.
 Abdominal pain and vomiting preceded the tamponade in most patients.
-Monitor for signs and symptoms, promptly evaluate and treat if cardiac tamponade is suspected.
+Monitor for signs and symptoms, promptly evaluate and treat if cardiac tamponade is suspected